Stape

 For high-volume websites, we offer custom plans.
 Feel free to use the pricing calculator to estimate the best plan for your site.

-If you do not have GA4 configured, follow the below steps:
+If you do not have GA4 configured yet, follow the steps below:

 1. Inside the Web container, create a new tag of the tag type Google Tag.

-2. To set up the GA4 event tracking, go to the tags section and create a new tag with the tag type Google Analytics: GA4 Event.
-Add your GA4 ID and the event name; there is a list of standard event names.
+2. Go to the Tags section and create a new tag with the tag type Google Analytics: GA4 Event.
+Add your GA4 ID and the event name.

 3. Go to your Google Tag Manager Server container.
 Click Clients and New.